ramenguy21/my_events/README.md

 Why Dio over http?
 honestly, i personally think it might be bloat, but since i'm new, i need it to handhold me :3

+Supported Emails
+george.bluth@reqres.in
+janet.weaver@reqres.in
+emma.wong@reqres.in
+eve.holt@reqres.in
+charles.morris@reqres.in
+tracey.ramos@reqres.in
+Note for reviewer: ReqRes accepts any password for these emails.
+Common test password: pistol or any string works.